 The majority of support takes place within the classroom.
 Support is prioritised for students with Statements of Special Educational Needs and EHC Plans.
 There is also general support for students on SEN Support.
 Learning Support Assistants in class provide additional support for students that require it.

-SEN Literacy Skills Group
+Literacy Skills Group

 Literacy skills groups run for years 7, 8 and 9 wherever a need is identified.